Multi Jet Fusion PA 12 3D printing material

-Our Multi Jet Fusion PA12 material has the ability to print the most complex designs of our materials.
+Our Multi Jet Fusion material has the ability to print the most complex designs of our materials thanks to HP technology.
 An example of a complex design is a volume enclosed within another volume, like a chain or maraca.
-Our 3D printers have the ability to 3D print a fully interlocked chain our of the printer, with no support structures to remove.
+Our printers have the ability to print a fully interlocked chain, with no support structures to remove.

-Objects printed in Multi Jet Fusion PA12 can be printed to be assembled.
+Objects printed in polyamide can be printed to be assembled.
 As long as a width of at least 0.5 mm is left between the different parts of the object.

 Our online hollowing optimization tool has the ability to greatly reduce the price of a print by reducing the amount of material used.

 Using the tool requires adding two holes to your model, which will serve as the drain for the excess powder material within the object.
 The minimum size of these holes is determined by our website.
-Thickness of the hole will also be considered.
 Otherwise it is possible to hollow your object manually in your 3D modeling software.